iamurali/iamurali.github.com/_posts/2020-09-15-rails-postgres-views.md

 They are similar to regular views, in that they are a logical view of your data (based on a select statement), however, the underlying query result set has been saved to a table.
 The upside of this is that when you query a materialized view, you are querying a table, which may also be indexed. ([source](https://stackoverflow.com/questions/93539/what-is-the-difference-between-views-and-materialized-views-in-oracle))
 <br/>
-> Given the fact that we will have lot of updates at ongoing event and meeting managers expect the reports in real time without any stale data we have decided to go with logical views that materialized views.
+> Given the fact that we will have a lot of updates at ongoing events and meeting managers expect the reports in real time without any stale data we have decided to go with logical views than materialized views.

 #### **Scenic view**